nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/learning-with-examples/how-to-publish-a-news-feature-in-workspaces/implement-the-news-document.md

 You can now click on the button **Configure Layouts in Designer** to switch to Studio Designer.

+**On Studio Designer**

 1. Configure the 5 layouts (Create, Edit, Import, Metadata and View).
     You can modify them by drag and dropping the field that you want from the catalog on the right.
 1. Click on **Save**.

-The last step is to add your labels to your translations file to display them correctly in the UI.
+The last step is to add your labels to your translations file to display them correctly in the UI:

-To do so:

 1. Click on the UI tab (second tab on the left menu).
 1. Click on Translations.